Kris Bryant Player Props: Rockies vs. Pirates

-After batting .306 with a double, two home runs, five walks and seven RBI in his past 10 games, Kris Bryant and the Colorado Rockies take on the Pittsburgh Pirates (who will start Mitch Keller) at 6:35 PM ET on Monday.
+On Wednesday, Kris Bryant (.306 batting average in his past 10 games, with a double, two home runs, five walks and five RBI) and the Colorado Rockies face the Pittsburgh Pirates, whose starting pitcher will be Rich Hill.
+First pitch is at 12:35 PM ET.

-He racked up three RBI (going 2-for-5 with a home run) in his last game against the Mets.
+In his last game, he racked up two hits (going 2-for-5) against the Pirates.

 Kris Bryant Game Info & Props vs. the Pirates